History of Medsin

 'Never doubt that a small group of thoughtful people, committed people can change the world.
 Indeed it is the only thing that ever has.'
 Margaret Mead (1901-1978)

-Medsin was born out of this belief, and a recognition that medical students are in a unique position to serve their local and international community through global health projects.
+Medsin was born out of this belief, and a recognition that students are in a unique position to serve their local and international community through global health projects.
 What will the future hold for our student movement for global health?
 We now have at our disposal an impressive network of thousands, tackling global and local health inequalities from the grassroots level right up to the global determinants of health and healthcare, and our force for change will only continue to grow stronger.

 Wigs Bateman, a Sheffield medical student, attended the International Federation of Medical Student Associations (IFMSA) conference in Alexandria, Egypt.
 Here she was overwhelmed by the impressive energy and dedication of her international counterparts and returned to the UK determined to create a similar forum in which UK students could act on issues they considered important or underrepresented in their curriculum.